Distributed Estimation and Inference for Semi-parametric Binary Response Models: Introduction

-For distributed inference, existing works, for example, \cite{jordan2016communication}, \cite{chen2021first}, and others, established asymptotic normality for their distributed estimators and yielded distributed approaches to construct confidence regions using the sandwich-type covariance matrices.
-In addition to the above, \cite{yu2020simultaneous,yu2022distributed} proposed distributed bootstrap methods for simultaneous inference in generalized linear models that allow a flexible number of local machines. \cite{wang2022reboot} proposed a bootstrap-and-refitting procedure that improved the one-shot performance of distributed bootstrap via refitting.
+For distributed inference, existing works, for example, \cite{jordan2016communication}, \cite{chen2021first} and others, established asymptotic normality for their distributed estimators and yielded distributed approaches to construct confidence regions using the sandwich-type covariance matrices.
+In addition to the above, \citeauthor{yu2020simultaneous} (\citeyear{yu2020simultaneous,yu2022distributed}) proposed distributed bootstrap methods for simultaneous inference in generalized linear models that allow a flexible number of local machines. \cite{wang2022reboot} proposed a bootstrap-and-refitting procedure that improved the one-shot performance of distributed bootstrap via refitting.
+We refer the readers to \cite{gao2022review} for an extended literature review of distributed estimation and inference.